St. Aloysius Church (Washington, D.C.): History

-In the mid 1970s with the majority of the neighborhood surrounded blighted and razed for office building construction, the dwindling congregation abandoned the upper sanctuary and retreated to the basement church for more than twenty-five years.
+In the mid-1970s with the majority of the neighborhood surrounded blighted and razed for office building construction, the dwindling congregation abandoned the upper sanctuary and retreated to the basement church for more than twenty-five years.

 In October 1993, the parish began a complete restoration of the sanctuary.
 It selected Church Restoration Services as general contractor and decorator under the guidance of architect Duane Cahill.
 This $1.6 million interior renovation/restoration required scaffolding the entire sanctuary in order to replaster the more than 28,000 s.f. of wall area and installed 28 new ceiling panels with replicated plaster medallions.
 The sanctuary area was extended into the nave by removing much of the marble communion rail and building a larger altar area.
 In this renovation, the church was made handicapped accessible.

 Under the direction of Stephen J. Ferrandi, the current color scheme incorporating various shades of blue accents over a base of cream colored walls accentuated by 23-carat gold leaf was installed.
 Upon completion of the restoration, the Painters and Decorators Contractors Association awarded this project the status of Best Restoration in the United States for 1994.
 The project was completed in July 1994.

-In 2012, the parish merged with Holy Redeemer Church and the church was maintained and used by Gonzaga College High School.
+In 2012, the Jesuits announced they could no longer staff the 300 household parish.
+The parish was merged with the nearby Holy Redeemer Parish, which had broken away from St. Aloysius in 1922.
+The merged Holy Redeemer Parish uses St. Aloysius as a chapel of ease for daily Mass, weddings and funerals.
+The building is owned by the Jesuits and also serves as a chapel for Gonzaga High School.
 The Father McKenna Center continued to operate in the basement of the church.

 On April 6, 2017, a tornado caused significant damage to St. Aloysius Church, destroying part of the roof and causing damage to the interior.
 No one at Gonzaga College High School was hurt.